maaliHasan/RainbowSDK/README.md

     };
 ```

-And then register to that listner .
+And then register to that listener .

 ```java
     public class MyFragmentWhichIsListeningToContactUpdates implement Contact.ContactListener {